Category

 The data pipeline as a production line

-Tool-based or do-it-yourself?
+Tool-based or self-made?

 Data pipeline tools relieve engineers and empower analysts

-Three good reasons for Modern Data Pipelines
+Three good reasons for modern data pipelines

 Number 2: Self-service thanks to ELT tools and modern data pipelines